shrektan/rdocker/README.md

 - [x] Add some tests - I need to ensure the LaTaX engine works, sometimes it fails due to missing texlive packags ...
     - Despite they can only be run manually...
 - [ ] rm rdocker4ci as I'm too lazy to reduce the image size and now it's useless to me
-- [ ] rename rdocker4working to rdocker-prod
+- [ ] rename rdocker4working to r-production
-- [ ] add a new image rocker-rstudio which is based on rdocker-prod but with rstudio server community version installed
+- [ ] add a new image r-rstudio which is based on rdocker-prod but with rstudio server community version installed
 - [ ] Add the oracle db driver
 - [ ] The odbc driver currently can't use the identifier, needs to be enabled...
+- [ ] Fix the issue that mailR fails to send email (miss org.apache.commons.mail.HtmlEmail)

 ## STATUS